tmsdkeys/blended-amm-math-toolkit-sol/README.md

 # Build all contracts (Rust + Solidity)
 make build

-# Deploy everything to local network
-make anvil  # In one terminal
-make deploy # In another terminal

-# Or deploy to Fluent testnet
+# Deploy to Fluent testnet
 make deploy  # Uses RPC from foundry.toml
 ```

+Note: You need to have a `$PRIVATE_KEY` environment variable set.
+(Use .env file for this).

 ### Run Benchmarks